 Some DC2000 owners have informed us that their camera sometimes powers on by itself and waiting to establish a wireless connection.
 The camera displays “Waiting for Mobile Phone to Connect”, which may drain the battery unless the camera is powered off or battery is removed.

-After further investigation, we believe the root cause is related to certain apps installed on the individual’s smartphone.
+After further investigation, we discovered that the source is related to 3rd party apps installed on a nearby smartphone or tablet.
 Some apps, like Garmin Connect or Fitbit, use Bluetooth to automatically connect to their respective devices.
 These apps may constantly hunt for a Bluetooth connection, resulting in unintentionally powering on other Bluetooth devices, like the DC2000.
-We found that GoPro Hero 5 cameras are experiencing the same issue (See https://community.gopro.com/t5/Cameras/GoPro-Hero-5-Black-Turning-On-By-Itself/td-p/16106/page/7).
-We are continuing to investigate the matter and will post updates to this web page.
+We found other camera brands that feature wireless connectivity experiencing the same issue (See https://community.gopro.com/t5/Cameras/GoPro-Hero-5-Black-Turning-On-By-Itself/td-p/16106/page/7).

 This is most likely caused by using the wrong USB cable or the USB cable is damaged.
 The USB cable included with the DC2000 camera includes a ferrite core and is specially designed for data transfer and charging.
 Only use the DC2000 USB cable for connecting camera to a computer or charging.

-Follow these steps to ensure smooth operation of the mode dial at greater depths:
+Follow these steps to ensure smooth operation of the mode dial at depths greater than 100ft (30m):

 Here are steps for establishing a wireless connection between the camera and link: